 The standard way to calculate DSO uses average accounts receivable.
 I prefer to look at end-of-quarter receivables, but I've plotted both above.

 Watching the trends

 The numbers don't paint a clear picture.
-For the last fully reported fiscal quarter, Check Point Software Technologies' year-over-year revenue grew 12.9%, and its AR grew 19.2%.
-That looks OK.
-End-of-quarter DSO increased 5.6% over the prior-year quarter.
-It was down 1.3% versus the prior quarter.
+For the last fully reported fiscal quarter, Check Point Software Technologies' year-over-year revenue grew 11.3%, and its AR grew 22.3%.
+That's a yellow flag.
+End-of-quarter DSO increased 11.1% over the prior-year quarter.
+It was down 23.3% versus the prior quarter.
+That demands a good explanation.
 Still, I'm no fortuneteller, and these are just numbers.
 Investors putting their money on the line always need to dig into the filings for the root causes and draw their own conclusions.

 Add Check Point Software Technologies to My Watchlist.